santoshtmp/wordpress-citation-note/readme.txt

 == Changelog ==
 = 1.0.0 =
-* Initial release of YIPL Citation.
+* Initial release of Citation Note.
 * Added support for dynamic citation fields and placeholder rendering.
 * Included shortcode for citation list output.
 * Admin settings to select post types and footnote title.